Complete your theoretical knowledge course for the LAPL(A) or PPL(A) at Waterford Aero Club!

 - Navigation

 The online ground school is designed to be completely modular with students able to choose the subject(s) they wish to take for each IAA exam sitting.
-All nine subjects are offered four times per year so students can progress at their own pace and in line with their flight training.
+All nine subjects are offered three times per year so students can progress at their own pace and in line with their flight training.
+New classes start approximately every four months.

 Want to enroll?